OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">When total render process time exceeds this value, in minutes, the render will finish after the next checkpoint write.
+        <p class="scene-class-attr-comment">When total render process time exceeds this value, in minutes, the render will finish after the next checkpoint write.
 Disabled time cap feature when set to 0.</p>

     </p>